Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 * Dhrystone Benchmark - https://www.eembc.org/techlit/datasheets/dhrystone_wp.pdf

 ## Tutorial Requirements
 This tutorial is demonstrated on the VCK190 evaluation kit.
 Install necessary licenses for Vivado, Vitis and XSCT/XSDB tools.
-Contact your Xilinx sales representative incase of any license issues.
+Contact your AMD sales representative incase of any license issues.
 Refet to https://www.xilinx.com/products/boards-and-kits/vck190.html for more information.

 #### Hardware Requirements:
 * Host machine with an operating system supported by Vivado Design Suite, Vitis tool and XSCT/XSDB.